Papillary muscle: Blood supply to the left ventricle

 The posteromedial muscle ruptures more frequently because it only has one source of blood supply, hence RCA occlusion can cause papillary muscle rupture.

 Function

 The papillary muscles of both the right and left ventricles begin to contract shortly before ventricular systole and maintain tension throughout.
 This prevents regurgitation—backward flow of ventricular blood into the atrial cavities—by bracing the atrioventricular valves against prolapse—being forced back into the atria by the high pressure in the ventricles.

 Clinical significance

-Papillary muscle rupture can be caused by a myocardial infarct, and dysfunction can be caused by ischemia.
-Both complications may lead to worsening of mitral regurgitation.
+Papillary muscle rupture can be caused by a myocardial infarction, and dysfunction can be caused by ischemia.
+Rarely, blunt chest trauma can be the cause of papillary muscle rupture, resulting from the sudden deceleration or compression of the heart.
+Complications may lead to worsening of mitral regurgitation.